 Woah!
 It was obvious that Laura and Caleb’s needs and desires for a family vacation were very different.
 They were caught between deep needs for rest and glorious activity on the other hand.
 Would they be able to negotiate a mutual agreement to these seemingly polarized needs?
 They were stuck and they knew it.
 Both of them were unhappy, sometimes believing that the other person was the problem instead of their own deeply felt and polarized needs.

 Caleb started to brainstorm.
+He was taking the decision mediation seriously.
 If Laura needed to hike and spread her father’s ashes, she could invite her sister, Margret, to hike up Mt.
 Katahdin for as long as they needed, and then Laura and the kids could join him at Martha’s Vineyard.
 “Well”, said Laura, “you Caleb, could come to the new Mt.Katahdin lodge and resort, with hot-springs, hot-tubs, saunas, and two gigantic new swimming pools.
 You can hang out during the day, while I, or Margret and I hike, spread Dad’s ashes, and get the exercise I need to start dropping pounds for my presentation.
 I can’t do that on the Vineyard.
 There is also a kids eco-camp, in which Hannah and Abe can participate when they don’t want to hike.
 I can’t believe you’re being so selfish!”
 She made a persuasive case.
 Caleb did think the hot springs, saunas and hot tubs sounded wonderful.

-The couple was encouraged to continue to brainstorm creative options for their vacation.
+The couple was encouraged to continue to brainstorm creative options in decision mediation for their vacation.
 Laura continued with “I certainly don’t want to split up during our family vacation.
 I want us all to be together as a family.
 That is what family vacations are all about!”
 “Well, then, Laura, come to the Vineyard, and we’ll all be together!” quipped Caleb.
 “You can go to Mt.
 Katahdin with Margret in September when the temperatures are cooler, and climbing is easier!”

 “But, Caleb…you’re not paying attention to my needs!”
 I have to lose weight and shape up before the AMA conference in September!
 Are you listening to me at all?”

-At the beginning of the following session, Caleb expressed that he did understand Laura’s point of view about having the whole family together for vacation.
+At the beginning of the following decision making session, Caleb expressed that he did understand Laura’s point of view about having the whole family together for vacation.
 “Realistically, Laura, our needs are very different.
 You absolutely need to get in shape, lose weight, spread your father’s ashes with Margret at the special place where your Dad took the two of two as teenagers and 20- somethings.
 I get it.
 And, I think you should do that and hike with the kids part of the time, and have them go to the eco-camp part of the time.
 But, Laura, my love, I need to be at the Vineyard for the whole two weeks, I absolutely do.
 When you are done with Mt.
 Katahdin, I want you to fly to the Vineyard, and spend the rest of the vacation with me, all of us together.
 It will mean the world to me.”